Tuesday, March 17 - Student Day

 Panelists:

-Moderation by: Matt Harbaugh, Executive Director, US Research Impact Alliance; Managing Director, Mountain State Capital
+• Matt Harbaugh, Executive Director, US Research Impact Alliance; Managing Director, Mountain State Capital

 10:20 AM